Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Pre-Processor.rst

 * Necessary attributes:
 .. list-table::
    :widths: 50 50
-   :header-rows: 1
+   :header-rows: 0

    * - Tree type
+     - Two different tree types (shapes) are currently included:
+        - 1 = conifer
+        - 2 = decidouos.
-     - Two different tree types (shapes) are currently included: 1 = conifer and 2 = decidouos.There is also a possibility to remove vegetation by setting tree type = 0 and with an appropriate diameter to remove all vegetation pixels from the DSMs.
+        - There is also a possibility to remove vegetation by setting tree type = 0 and with an appropriate diameter to remove all vegetation pixels from the DSMs.
    * - Total height
      - This is the total height of the tree from the ground (magl).
    * - Trunk height